Kukri

-The kukri (/ˈkʊkri/) or khukuri (खुकुरी, [kʰukuri]) is a type of short sword with a distinct recurve in its blade originated in Nepal.
-It serves multiple purposes as a melee weapon and also as a regular cutting tool throughout most of South Asia.
-The kukri, khukri, and kukkri spellings are of Indian English origin, with the original Nepalese English spelling being khukuri.
+The kukri (/ˈkʊkri/) or khukuri (खुकुरी, [kʰukuri]) is a type of knife or short sword with a distinct recurve in its blade that originated in the Indian subcontinent.
+It serves multiple purposes as a melee weapon and also as a regular cutting/chopping tool throughout most of South Asia.
+The kukri, khukri, and kukkri spellings are of Nepali English origin.

-Originating from the Indian subcontinent, the kukri is the national weapon of Nepal, traditionally serving the role of a basic utility knife for the Nepali-speaking Gurkhas, and consequently is a characteristic weapon of the Nepali Army.
+The kukri is the national weapon of Nepal, traditionally serving the role of a basic utility knife for the Nepali-speaking Gurkhas, and consequently is a characteristic weapon of the Nepali Army.

-There have been, and still are many myths surrounding the kukri since its earliest recorded use in the 7th century—most notably that a traditional custom revolves around the blade in which it must draw blood, owing to its sole purpose as a fighting weapon, before being sheathed.
-However, they are frequently used as regular utility tools.
+There are many myths surrounding the kukri since its earliest recorded use in the 7th century—most notably a traditional custom that the blade must draw blood before being sheathed, when its sole purpose is considered as a fighting weapon.

+In addition to its use in combat, the kukri is also used for a variety of other purposes.
+It is used by farmers and laborers for cutting crops and clearing brush, and by hunters for skinning and cleaning game.
+It is also used as a tool for cooking, woodworking, and even as a ceremonial object in some Nepalese religious traditions.